A couple of weeks ago I posted this question on Facebook, “Do you charge for women’s ministry events? If so, what’s the

 Some churches allow women’s ministries to fundraise in addition to or instead of creating a line item in the church budget.

 If your fundraiser is to cover the costs of all of the women’s ministry events for the year, then you need to be women of your word – don’t charge for a single event.
 If your fundraiser is offsetting the cost of a larger event, make certain you communicate that to your women so they understand they are getting a price break and why.

 7. Perceived Value

 Charging for an event adds value to an event.
 Things that are free are almost always perceived as having less value than the equivalent item that costs.
 That being said, you need to deliver an event that exceeds expectations.
-If I’m paying $10 for breakfast event, I expect more than just doughnuts, coffee, and an okay speaker.
+If I’m paying $10 for a breakfast event, I expect more than just doughnuts, coffee, and an okay speaker.

 Charging in advance for an event lets you know exactly how much food to purchase, how many programs to print, tables to set up, etc. We are called to be good stewards and it’s difficult to do when we have no idea how many women plan to attend.

 Unfortunately, registration attempts for free events don’t usually mirror the actual attendance because…

 9. Personal Investment